Nebraska

 Because Nebraska requires a parenting plan in every case, any modification also results in an updated plan.
 Parents who agree on a modification can file a stipulated modification; when they disagree, the requesting parent files a motion and the court holds an evidentiary hearing.

 Changes in physical custody often trigger a recalculation of child support.
+Estimate the new amount with our Nebraska child support calculator.
 For more on how support obligations work alongside custody, see Nebraska Child Support Laws.

 If you are facing a custody case in Nebraska